Reporting Boundary: London Office (116/119

 Reporting Period: 01 Jan 2020 – 31 Dec 2020

 We engage our employees and wider stakeholders to unlock their talent and knowledge to drive year on year progress in sustainability.

 We recognise that transparent communication is essential for transformational change and we quantifiably contribute to 9 SDG’s.

 Institute of Directors (IoD), the UK’s longest running organisation for professional leaders, has achieved Planet Mark certification.

 This is the Institute of Directors second year of business carbon footprint reporting and Planet Mark certification.
 Since certifying to Planet Mark, the company has set a target to reduce emissions by 5% annually.

 IoD’s total carbon footprint for the year ending December 2020 was 318 tCO2e, a decrease of 42.6% from the year ending 2019.
 IoD’s total carbon per employee in the year ending 2020 was 2.31 tCO2e.
 This year the carbon footprint per employee represented a decrease of 22.5% from the year ending 2019.

 IoD has saved the same amount of carbon as preventing 118 tonnes of coal being burned.

 “I am in awe of the progress made by the Institute of Directors over this past year.
 A 40% cut in carbon is sensational, and everyone involved should be applauded.
 The power of this change will be felt throughout their expansive network, sending signals to businesses and organisations of all sizes that powerful and radical action on climate can be achieved by all.”

-As part of the Planet Mark certification, IoD has committed to make a year-on-year reduction.
+As part of the Planet Mark certification, IoD has committed to making a year-on-year reduction.